djmtype/twenty-something/src/content/page/guide.md

 "Build, deploy, enjoy!"

+Honestly, there could be plenty more of everything.

 I dared to write a more elaborate guide from start to finish, but wasn't certain on the audience.
 If I was targeting casual Wordpress users, the setup would be more than Wordpress' infamous *5-minute install*.
 Therefore, I have no arguments against Wordpress other than my own bias and personal 20+ years experience with it.
 Based on your project's requirements; use the right tool for the job.
 In any case, I've given pause on writing an explicit guide because the process would take much longer compared to *that*.

 In addition, I had started writing Astro components for *Twenty-Something* with the intent of using them for `mdx` files because `md` is a bit limited beyond long-form content.
 Wordpress "shortcodes" are essentially components with different braces, right?
 Therefore, the concept wouldn't seem too far-fetched for Wordpress authors to grasp, especially when assigning them to *Front Matter* snippets.
 In conjunction with live preview, the author would also receive instant visual feedback.
 For now, that idea sits on the simmer.